ElizaKartchner/startup/README.md

 React abstracts HTML into a JavaScript variate called JSX.
 JSX is converted into valid HTML and JavaScript using a preprocessor called `Babel`.

 ## React Components
+React components allow you to modularize the functionality of your application.
+This allows the underlying code to directly represent the components that a user interacts with.
+It also enables code reuse as common application component often show up repeatedly.

+One of the primary purposes of a component is to generate user interface.
+This is done with the components `render` function.
+Whatever is returned from the render function is inserted into the component HTML element.
+React components also allow you to pass information to them in the form of element properties.
+The component receives the properties in its constructor and then can display them when it renders.
+In addition to properties, a component can have internal state.
+Component state is created by calling the `React.useState` hook function.
+The useState function returns a variable that contains the current state and a function to update the state.

+A component's properties and state are used by the React framework to determine the reactivity of the interface.
+Reactivity controls how a component reacts to actions taken by the user or events that happen within the application.
+Whenever a component's state or properties change, the render function for the component and all of its dependent component render functions are called.